GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-02-thornode-series.md

 This was the first series of videos I made for the THORChain team / community.

 I have grouped them on one page here for reference.
-These videos apply to 'single chain' chaosnet / test only.
+These videos apply to 'single chain' Chaosnet / test net only.

 ## Creating form scratch
 {% include video id="RpUexLug_zs" provider="youtube" %}